The Ural owl can rotate its head up to 270 degrees

-- One of the most interesting facts is that this species has some of the largest ears in relation to body size of any owl.
+- One of the most interesting facts is that this species has some of the largest ears in relation to the body size of other owls.
 The uniquely shaped facial discs are used to funnel sounds toward its ears.

 - Owls have three different eyelids to protect their eyes.

 Despite the name, Ural owls are not limited to the Ural Mountain range.
 Instead, they are found all across northern Europe and Asia, from Germany in the west to the Pacific in the east.
 It is particularly common in Russia, Finland, Sweden, and Japan.
 These birds prefer to live in old conifers and mixed forest habitats with plenty of potential nesting sites.

 Ural owls will establish a nest in old hollow tree trunks with twigs, feathers, fur, and other materials they can find.
 They will also move into abandoned twig nests and human-made nest boxes when given the opportunity.

 The scientific name of the Ural owl is Strix uralensis.
 Strix is the Latin and Greek word for the owl.
 Uralensis is a Latinized form of the name Ural.
 This species is a member of the wood owl genus (meaning forest-dwelling owls).
 Around 15 subspecies are currently recognized by taxonomists.